Little Buffalo State Park

 Curriculum-based environmental education programs are available to schools and youth groups.
 Teacher workshops are available.
 Group programs must be arranged in advance and may be scheduled by calling the park office.

 Programs are offered year-round.
 Many programs feature Shoaff’s Mill.
 Over 12,000 people visit the mill annually.
-For more detailed information on programs contact the park office.
+Contact the park office for more detailed information on programs.

 Explore the Calendar of Events for a listing of events from today forward.